kerwal/Kerwal.TesseractNet/README.txt

 	* TessBaseAPI::PrintVariables(String^ path, String^ mode) * TessBaseAPI::PrintVariables(FILE *fp) *
 	* // opens a file at 'path' in 'mode', calls              *                                       *
 	* // PrintVariables and closes the file.                  *                                       *

+5. Compile.
+6. Copy tessdata folder to output directory. //TODO elaborate more

 To be continued...